pluginkollektiv/statify/README.md

 * Donate link:       https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LG5VC9KXMAYXJ
 * Tags:              stats, analytics, privacy, dashboard
 * Requires at least: 3.9
-* Tested up to:      4.6
+* Tested up to:      4.6.1
 * Stable tag:        1.4.3
 * License:           GPLv3 or later
 * License URI:       https://www.gnu.org/licenses/gpl-3.0.html

-Visitor statistics for WordPress with focus on _data protection_, _transparancy_ and _clarity_.
+Visitor statistics for WordPress with focus on data protection, transparency and clarity.
 Perfect as a widget in your WordPress Dashboard.

 ## Description ##
-The free and add-free plugin [Statify](http://statify.de) pursues a simple objective: to provide a straightforward and compact access to the number of site views.
+The free and ad-free plugin Statify pursues a simple objective: to provide a straightforward and compact access to the number of site views.

 No frills.
 No Cookies.
 No third party.
 No storage of personal data.
 No endless data privacy statements.